-Last updated on March 25th, 2024 at 11:22 pm
+Last updated on December 29th, 2024 at 02:21 pm

 Exploring San Diego on the Hop On Hop Off San Diego Old Town Trolley Tour

-When you live near a tourist destination, you donβt always think to do the touristy things!
-Weβve been visiting San Diego for years, and in our quest to discover something new to do, decided to explore the city via San Diego Old Town Trolley Tours, an awesome Hop On Hop Off San Diego tour.
-This ended up being one of the most fun decisions weβve ever made on a trip!
+When you live near a tourist destination, you don’t always think to do the touristy things!
+We’ve been visiting San Diego for years, and in our quest to discover something new to do, decided to explore the city via San Diego Old Town Trolley Tours, an awesome Hop On Hop Off San Diego tour.
+This ended up being one of the most fun decisions we’ve ever made on a trip!

 Known as the birthplace of California, Old Town is in the heart of San Diego.
 We love visiting Old Town San Diego!
 There is always something fun to explore, and they have the best Mexican food in San Diego!